Co-operative Trades Orientation Loading...

 During the 5-week work experience placement, students will gain experience in working in a chosen trade.
 Any relocation expenses are the responsibility of the student.

 Students must successfully complete all required courses in order to be eligible to receive a Certificate of Achievement in Co-operative Trades Orientation.
-When you have completed all program requirements, please apply to graduate.
+When students have completed all program requirements, they may apply to graduate.